gicastel/qest/docs/YamlFormat.md

 |__type__|Type of the script|_Inline_ or _File_|__M__|
 |__value__|If __type__ is _Inline_: a list of SQL commands<br>If __type__ is _File_: a list of path to text files |__M__|Files path shoud be relative to the __qest__ excutable|

-Each __Script__ entity is ran atomically: the strings / files are concatenated in a single SQL instruction joined by ";".
+Each __Script__ entity is ran atomically: the strings / files are concatenated in a single SQL batch joined by ";".

 ### Type
 The types used are the text representation of the _SqlDBType_ C# enum.